-When you're promised a "rate lock" from a lender, it means that you are guaranteed to keep a particular interest rate for a certain number of days for your application process.
-This protects you from going through your whole application process and learning at the end that your interest rate has risen higher.
+When you are promised a "rate lock" from your lender, it means that you are guaranteed to get a certain interest rate for a certain number of days for your application process.
+This saves you from working through your entire application process and learning at the end that your interest rate has risen higher.

-Rate lock periods can vary in length, anywhere from fifteen to sixty days, with the longer spans generally costing more.
-The lender can agree to freeze an interest rate and points for a longer period, such as sixty days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of fewer days.
+Although there are various lengths of rate lock periods (from 15 to 60 days), the longer spans are generally more expensive.
+The lending institution will agree to hold an interest rate and points for a longer period, say 60 days, but in exchange, the rate (and sometimes points) will be higher than that of a rate lock of fewer days.

-There are other ways to get a reduced rate, in addition to going with a shorter rate lock period.
-A larger down payment will give you a better interest rate, since you will have a good amount of equity from the beginning.
-You may opt to pay points to improve your rate over the loan term, meaning you pay more up front.
-One strategy that makes financial sense for many people is to pay points to bring the rate down over the life of the loan.
-You'll pay more initially, but you'll come out ahead in the long run.
+There are other ways to get a good rate, besides going with a shorter rate lock period.
+A larger down payment will result in a reduced interest rate, since you'll have a good amount of equity at the start.
+You may choose to pay points to lower your interest rate over the term of the loan, meaning you pay more initially.
+For a lot of people, this is a good option..

 Do you have a question regarding a mortgage program?